49ers' Sanders (ribs) likely game-time decision

 Like Kittle, kicker Robbie Gould will again be questionable throughout this week and a game-time decision as he works back from a quad injury.
 Running back Matt Breida also aggravated a previous ankle injury and will be considered day-to-day.

-As for rookie receiver Jalen Hurd, who is on injured reserve with a back issue, he is eligible to begin practicing this week but Shanahan said they monitored his workouts last week and Hurd did not "meet the requirements" the training staff had set forth to open his practice window yet, so he does not expect Hurd to begin practice this week.
+As for rookie receiver Jalen Hurd, who is on injured reserve with a back issue, he is eligible to begin practicing this week.
+However, Shanahan said they monitored his workouts last week and Hurd did not "meet the requirements" the training staff had set forth to open his practice window, so he does not expect Hurd to begin practice this week.

 The 49ers do not have to decide on Hurd's status in the immediate future as they still have both designations for players on injured reserve available.